authindicators/rfc-brand-indicators-for-message-identification/README.md

      B.3.
 Declination to Publish  . . . . . . . . . . . . . . . . .
 28
      B.4.
 Subdomain has no default record, but organizational domain does  . . . . . . . . . . . . . . . . . . . . . . . . . .
 28
      B.5.
-Subdomain and orgznizational domain have no record for selector, but organization  . . . . . . . . . . . . . . .
+Subdomain and organizational domain have no record for selector, but organization  . . . . . . . . . . . . . . .
 29
      B.6.
 Subdomain has no record for selector, but organization domain does . . . . . . . . . . . . . . . . . . . . . . .
 29